The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Abstract

 \section{Abstract}

-Here we study electronic properties of the ternary tellurides TaXTe$_4$ (X=Rh, Ir) using density functional theory and investigate chiral anomaly mediated planar Hall response from ab initio calculations.
-We show that TaRhTe$_4$ is a hybrid Weyl semimetal (WSM), hosting Weyl points (WPs) of both type-I, type-II, while TaIrTe$_4$ is a type-II WSM as it hosts only type-II WPs with spin-orbit couplings (SOC).
-All WPs lie in the $k_z=0$ plane, and remain well-separated in both momentum and energy landscape.
-We observe long Fermi arcs connecting Weyl nodes of opposite chirality.
-We report both SOC and orbital driven topological phase transition in ternary tellurides.
-TaIrTe$_4$ undergoes topological phase transition under SOC.
-Whereas orbital driven topological phase transition due to d$_{xz}$ orbital has been observed in TaRhTe$_4$ even without SOC.
-Furthermore, the evolution of the band structures and the annihilation of WPs due to d$_{xz}$-Ir/Rh orbitals associated with the phase transitions in TaXTe$_4$ are also discussed.
-This systematic study opens new routes for engineering topological materials relying beyond strong SOC and sheds light on the possible role of correlation effects originating from orbital orbital degree of freedoms in tellurides.
-We further report an enhancement of planar Hall effects due to orbital driven topological phase transition in TaXTe$_4$ and we make resort to a tight-binding model to correlate the above findings with the effective mass anisotropy in different types of WSMs.
+We study electronic properties of the ternary tellurides TaXTe$_4$ (X=Rh, Ir) using density functional theory and investigate chiral anomaly mediated planar Hall response from ab initio calculations.
+We show that TaRhTe$_4$ is a hybrid Weyl semimetal (WSM), hosting Weyl points (WPs) of both type-I, type-II, and TaIrTe$_4$ is a type-I WSM in absence of spin-orbit coupling (SOC).
+TaRhTe$_4$ continues to remain a hybrid WSM while TaIrTe$_4$ converts into a type-II WSM under the application of SOC.
+We observe long Fermi arcs connecting WPs of opposite chirality.
+We report orbital-driven topological phase transition in ternary tellurides. {{The WSM phases in TaXTe$_4$ are controlled by the orbital character of the $d_{xz}$ and $d_{z^2}$ states of X=Ir/Rh atoms.
+Replacing Rh with Ir enhances the $d_{z^2}$ orbital contribution near the Fermi level at the expense of $d_{xz}$ states.
+This transforms the type-I WPs into type-II resulting in a conversion of hybrid WSM TaRhTe$_4$ to type-II WSM TaIrTe$_4$. }} This systematic study opens new routes for engineering topological materials relying beyond strong SOC and sheds light on {{ the effect of orbital degree of freedom}} on the electronic properties of tellurides.
+We further report an enhancement of planar Hall effects due to orbital-driven topological phase transition in TaXTe$_4$ and we make resort to a tight-binding model to correlate the above findings with the {{velocity modulated off-diagonal effective mass anisotropy}} in different types of WSMs.